SystemFw/blog/content/staging/paxos-failures.md

 but before that, an interlude

 ### An alternate view: leaders and epochs (or maybe terms)

+maybe name this section as "dueling leaders", and use that as a way to introduce the alternate view on locking

 more intuitive, but less granular, useful to connect the dots, leaders and terms